zsofimajor/aliit-builder-hub/builder-guide/index.md

 <p style="color: var(--text-dim); font-size: 14px;">Cohorts so far have typically reached this over about two months — but that's an observation, not a deadline or a guarantee.
 There's no clock running against you; progression is based on your contribution, reviewed holistically once you cross the threshold.</p>

 You'll complete quests through the Zealy system and accumulate contribution points toward this threshold.
-Reaching it signals meaningful engagement with the ecosystem, but the number alone does not determine progression — once it's reached, the Aliit team reviews your candidacy holistically.
+Reaching it signals meaningful engagement with the ecosystem, but the number alone does not determine progression — once it's reached, the Aliit team reviews your progress holistically.

 Fellow selection happens through a review every two months: our team looks at everyone who's crossed 1500 XP and selects the group moving into the next cohort.
 There's no fixed date for when the next cohort opens — if you're selected, we'll reach out to you directly.
 If you're above 1500 XP but don't make the cut that round, nothing changes for you: you stay in the program, keep contributing, and you're automatically back in consideration at the next review.